 Tahoe City Lake Forest Campground

 Another campground close to Tahoe City.
-This campground is small with about 20 sites and doesn’t offers showers, hook-ups, or a dump station.
+This small campground has about 20 sites and doesn’t offer showers, hook-ups, or a dump station.
 The RV limit is 25 feet.
-Camp for $20 a night, first-come, first-serve.
+Camp for $20 a night, first-come, first-served.

 Located at 2504-2540 Lake Forest Rd. in Tahoe City.